liflab/beepbeep-3-book/markdown/core/README.md

 - based on a fixed number of events (*count decimation*), and
 - based on a fixed interval of time (*time decimation*).

-In this section, we concentrate on the former; time decimation will be discussed in the next chapter.
+In this section, we concentrate on the former.
 To perform count decimation, BeepBeep provides a processor called <!--\index{CountDecimate@\texttt{CountDecimate}} \texttt{CountDecimate}-->`CountDecimate`<!--/i-->.
 Let us push events to such a processor, as in the following code fragment.

 ``` java
 CountDecimate dec = new CountDecimate(3);